Contents

 Phase 3: Scaling - Build Your Follow-up System

 Create automated systems for follow-up that provide value rather than just checking in.
 Share relevant articles, case studies, or technical insights between conversations.
-As you scale, be aware of the growth challenges at €2M revenue that many technical companies face with their existing business models.
+As you scale, be aware of the growth challenges at €2M revenue that many technical companies face with their existing business models, and prepare your bank loan application early so financing is ready when you need it.

 Your 6-Week Sales System Implementation